OmarShawky1/ACU/ACU-Mind-Map-Explanation.md

 3. Benefits from networking in ACU:
    1. Your only way to access services part in ACU.
    2. Learn to network outside ACU (with other mentors and colleagues or coworkers).
+   3. Referrals Help: Connect with people in the server that can, directly or indirectly, lead you to a referral.

+Networking benefits mentioned are just an example.
+In fact, the examples are drops in the ocean.
+Networking is not like educational paths because life itself is undetermined, so you can't actually predict the rewards or calculate its ROI.
+Maybe you cannot see now the benefits from your peers or your mentee, but over time you will.
+They will eventually work for big companies and gain different experiences; your mentee will eventually grow into seniors and tech leads.
+By that time, your interests and goals will differ.
+You might want to open a startup or a consulting company where you need to consult or hire people.

+Networking has two shapes: trading and friendship.
+Trading is just an immediate favor exchange, and you only get what you can give now.
+Trading will not serve you when you are weak or at the beginning.
+Friendship is like a loan with interest.
+If you pick the right person, the *X* you give now, especially when he cannot pay back the favor, will return *10X* at least.
+Friendship will serve you when you are weak.
+Unfortunately, this is not a blog about friendship, but this is for the people who never understood friendship or failed to retain friends for years.

+### Mentors

+A @Mentor who can help you advance in your career who is willing to help in the server but on his own terms within his own time.
+No obligations or strings attached.

-   3. Mutual Mentorship, Coaching and Tutoring: Find & provide mentorship from & to peers ($\triangle 0-4$ YoE) in the entire Mind Map.
+### Mutual Mentorship, Coaching and Tutoring

+1. Find & provide mentorship from & to peers ($\triangle 0-4$ YoE) in the entire Mind Map.
    1. Students typically get 1-3 answers within 5 minutes of their questions.
    2. Students provide reviews and good resources after finishing a topic in an iterative manner, leading to a curated educational resource after some time.
    3. Students evade mistakes as others will guide them.
 For example, studying without taking notes and studying from interactive courses.
-   4. Referrals Help: Connect with people in the server that can, directly or indirectly, lead you to a referral.

-### Mentors

-A @Mentor who can help you advance in your career who is willing to help in the server but on his own terms within his own time.
-No obligations or strings attached.

 ### Events